 Step 3: Check for backups in your store

 It is common for merchants to create duplicates before making changes to a theme.
 Copies of the theme provide a sort of backup in case errors are encountered.
 They can also be used as a reference for troubleshooting broken theme features.

 Check if the same error is present in the backup

 Preview the backup(s) to test the error in these previous duplicates.
-If the same error is present in these duplicates, it most likely a bug in the theme.
+If the same error is present in these duplicates, it is most likely a bug in the theme.

 Solution: Update to the latest version (if using an older version) and contact theme support to confirm this is a known or unreported bug.

-If the same error is not present in backup, proceed to Step 4.
+If the same error is not present in the backup, proceed to Step 4.
 If there is little difference between the backup and the live theme, it may be worthwhile to publish this duplicate until the broken theme feature is fixed.

 Step 4: Compare to a default theme

 Another way to determine if a theme has malfunctioned from individual changes or outside factors is to compare the theme to a blank (not customized) theme.